Skip to content

 • Solutions:

-• Stalling with bubbles — introduce NOPs to delay the dependent instruction; implemented by the Data Hazard Unit (DHU)
+• Stalling with bubbles — introduce NOPs to delay the dependent instruction; implemented by the Hazard Detection Unit

 • Forwarding — uses pipeline registers to forward data to where it’s needed; works when the result is available at EX stage and needed at the ALU input